 Limit Omaha Hi-Lo

 A good rule of thumb for Omaha Hi-Lo is to go for the high hand but have a draw for the low hand.
 Since it happens frequently that no player has a qualified low hand, you can in many cases scoop the pot with the best high hand.
 A hand with one or two aces is always a good starting hand as it increases your chances to win both the high and the low hand.
 The best possible low hand - 5-4-3-2-A - can sometimes also end up being the best high hand as a straight.
 As in PLO it's always good to have a double-suited starting hand, preferably also well connected.
 If you have four of the same suit, be careful proceeding.

 Game play in Razz is almost identical to Seven-Card Stud, only it's a Lowball game where your goal is to get the best low hand.
 Flushes and straights don't count and an ace is a low card so the best possible hand in Razz is 5-4-3-2-A. As opposed to the Hi-Lo games you don't need to have a qualified hand to win the pot.
 This means that you can be lucky to win the pot with a face card or a pair at showdown.

 Basic strategy in Razz is quite similar to Seven-Card Stud.
 You should be disciplined and wait for your good hands instead of calling with hands with little potential.
 Also keep an eye on the “dead cards” -- the door cards your opponents fold along the way.

 The value of your down cards is quite important for the strength of your hand.
 If you have an ace and another low card as your down cards you have a very strong hand which you should proceed with for sure.

 If your door card is an ace, it can be a good idea to bet as your opponents will usually respect this and might fold quickly.
 If you've decided to proceed with a medium hand, on third street you need to make an important decision.
 Here the big bet is coming into the picture and if your opponent has hit something big it can end up costing you a lot of chips.

 Limit Seven-Card Stud

 After Razz it's time for the “real” Stud game and back to the poker hand rankings.
 Straights and flushes are also in play here as opposed to Razz.
 You start out with two down cards and one open card, the door card.
 The following three cards are also dealt open while the final seventh card is dealt face down.
-Read the full rules here.
+Read the full 7 Card Stud rules here.

 In Stud as well as Razz you need to be disciplined and keep an eye on your opponents’ door cards.
 If you have a flush draw but can see that your opponents have several of the cards in your suit, you're less likely to hit it.
 Also here your two down cards are important for your starting hand.
 If you for example have a high pair as your door card you can end up with a very strong, well-hidden hand if it improves.

 When your opponents just call your bet it's very likely that they have a drawing hand.
 If you can see that they end up having four cards to a flush or a straight and start betting should you be very careful with calling unless you have a better hand.
 A high pair is sometimes enough to win a hand but again keep an eye on what door cards your opponent has.
 If he has a flush or a straight draw and raises on seventh street it's very likely your pair is not good enough.

 Limit Stud Hi-Lo

 We move on with the Stud games, this time for the Hi-Lo version which is also called Stud8.
 The pot can be split up into two where the best high hand gets one half while the best low hand will get the other half if it is qualified.
 As in Omaha Hi-Lo a hand is qualified if it has five cards with the value 8 or lower with an ace being a low card.
 A pair counts against you while straights and flushes don’t.
 If no player has a qualifying low hand will the entire pot be given to the best high hand.
 Read the rules for Limit Stud Hi-Lo here.

 Stud Hi-Lo is a game where you need a lot of focus as there are many things to keep an eye on.
 Not only do you have to understand your own hand's potential, you also need to estimate if your opponent has a good high or low hand.
 Luckily it's fairly easy to see if your opponent is going for the high or the low hand.
 Just look at the door cards and you have a pretty good idea.
 If you have a good low hand and your opponent looks to have a good high hand, you'll often end up splitting the pot.

 A good tip in Stud Hi-Lo is to go for the low hand while having a draw to a strong high hand.
 This is because it's easier to see if you have the best low hand compared to the best high hand.
 The opposite is the case for Omaha Hi-Lo where you should try to go for the high hand while having a draw to the low hand.
 The strategies for the two games are however similar regarding the importance of having an ace in your hand.
 The best possible low hand is also 5-4-3-2-A which can also end up being the best high hand.

 No-Limit Texas Hold’em